EmilHvitfeldt/smltar/docs/08_dl_dnn.md

-Like we discussed in the previous foreword, these three chapters on deep learning for text are organized by network architecture, rathern than by outcome type as we did in Chapters \@ref(mlregression) and \@ref(mlclassification).
+Like we discussed in the previous foreword, these three chapters on deep learning for text are organized by \index{network architecture}network architecture, rather than by outcome type as we did in Chapters \@ref(mlregression) and \@ref(mlclassification).
-We'll use Keras with its Tensorflow backend for these deep learning models; Keras is a well-established framework for deep learning with bindings in Python and, via reticulate [@R-reticulate], R.
+We'll use Keras with its Tensorflow backend for these deep learning models; Keras is a well-established framework for deep learning with bindings in Python\index{Python} and, via reticulate [@R-reticulate], R.
 Keras provides an extensive, high-level API for creating and training many kinds of neural networks, but less support for resampling and preprocessing.
 Throughout this and the next chapters, we will demonstrate how to use tidymodels packages together with Keras to address these tasks.

 <div class="rmdpackage">
 <p>The <strong>tidymodels</strong> framework of R packages is modular, so we can use it for certain parts of our modeling analysis without committing to it entirely, when appropriate.</p>
 </div>

-This chapter explores one of the most straightforward configurations for a deep learning model, a **densely connected neural network**.
+This chapter explores one of the most straightforward configurations for a deep learning model, a \index{neural network!densely connected}**densely connected neural network**.
 This is typically not a model that will achieve the highest performance on text data, but it is a good place to start to understand the process of building and evaluating deep learning models for text.
-We can also use this type of network architecture as a bridge between the bag-of-words approaches we explored in detail in Chapters \@ref(mlregression) and \@ref(mlclassification) to the approaches beyond bag-of-words we will use in Chapters \@ref(dllstm) and \@ref(dlcnn).
+We can also use this type of network architecture\index{network architecture} as a bridge between the bag-of-words approaches we explored in detail in Chapters \@ref(mlregression) and \@ref(mlclassification) to the approaches beyond bag-of-words we will use in Chapters \@ref(dllstm) and \@ref(dlcnn).
 Deep learning allows us to incorporate not just word counts but also word sequences and positions.

-Figure \@ref(fig:dnndiag) depicts a densely connected neural network architecture *feed-forward*.
+Figure \@ref(fig:dnndiag) depicts a densely connected neural network architecture \index{neural network!feed forward}*feed-forward*.
 The input comes in to the network all at once and is densely (in this case, fully) connected to the first hidden layer.
 A layer is "hidden" in the sense that it doesn't connect to the outside world; the input and output layers take care of this.
 The neurons in any given layer are only connected to the next layer.
 The numbers of layers and nodes within each layer are variable and are hyperparameters of the model selected by the practitioner.

 <div class="figure" style="text-align: center">
 <img src="diagram-files/dnn-architecture.png" alt="A high-level diagram of a feed-forward neural network.
 The lines connecting the nodes are shaded differently to illustrate the different weights connecting units." width="90%" />
 <p class="caption">(\#fig:dnndiag)A high-level diagram of a feed-forward neural network.
 The lines connecting the nodes are shaded differently to illustrate the different weights connecting units.</p>
 </div>

-Figure \@ref(fig:dnndiag) shows the input units with words, but this is not an entirely accurate representation of a neural network.
+\index{neural network!feed forward}Figure \@ref(fig:dnndiag) shows the input units with words, but this is not an entirely accurate representation of a neural network.
 These words will in practice be represented by embedding vectors because these networks can only work with numeric variables.

 ## Kickstarter data {#kickstarter}